philipdelff/NMsim/README.md

 values in control streams. `NMsim` does also include its own simple function to do this if `PSN` is not available.

-## Is `NMsim` trustworthy?
+## Is `NMsim` reliable?
-Importantly, `NMsim` does not modify, translate or simulate the model itself.
+Importantly, `NMsim` does not (at least not by default) modify, translate or simulate the model itself.
 It does modify control stream sections `$INPUT`, `$DATA`, `$ESTIMATION`, `$SIMULATION`, `$THETA`, `$OMEGA`, `$SIGMA`, `$TABLE` as needed.
-The fact that `NMsim` allows for skipping the re-implementation but just simulates the Nonmem model as is, eliminates the risk of discrepancies between the estimated model and the simulated model.
+The fact that `NMsim` allows for skipping the re-implementation but just uses Nonmem to simulate the Nonmem model as is, eliminates the risk of discrepancies between the estimated model and the simulated model.